Google shows off ARCore, its answer to Apple’s ARKit

 In a couple weeks, Apple will release ARKit with iOS11 and, overnight, hundreds of millions of Apple devices will become augmented reality-capable machines, giving developers a sort of new mobile gold rush to find their niche and capitalize on the platform Apple CEO Tim Cook has called “big and profound.”

 Google has similarly been experimenting with smartphone AR since it first showed off Project Tango to the world in 2014.
-Several years later the company has some great technology to show off as a result but very little in the way of users.
-Today the company is signaling a bit of a reactionary shift in its strategy by releasing a developer preview of its ARCore SDK, a platform which will deliver AR capabilities to Android smartphones at a scale Tango was never able to reach.
+Three years later the company has some great technology to show off as a result but very little in the way of actual users.
+Today, the company is signaling a bit of a reactionary shift in its strategy by releasing a developer preview of ARCore, a platform which will deliver AR capabilities to Android smartphones at a scale Tango was never able to reach.

 ARCore is launching on the Pixel and Galaxy S8 (running 7.0 Nougat and above) to start, but by its public launch Google plans to have 100 million Android devices supported for motion-tracked AR that eschews Tango’s 3D mesh formation in favor of surface detection technologies similar to what we’ve seen from ARKit.

-With this move, Google is effectively shuttering the Tango brand, a bold move given that it just launched its second Tango device a few weeks ago.
+With this move, Google is effectively shuttering the Tango brand (read more about that here), a bold move given that it just launched its second Tango device a few weeks ago.
 This doesn’t mean Google is skirting away from high-end capabilities, something that’s important to note as more rumors emerge about the depth-sensing camera array on the next generation

 “We’ve architected ARCore to be able to perceive a wide variety of sensors,” Google AR/VR head Clay Bavor told TechCrunch.
 “We foresee, in the future, many more phones having depth-sensing capabilities and as those come into mainstream phones, that’s great, ARCore will work seamlessly with those and benefit from the additional sensing capabilities.”